sharvanc/sharvanc.github.io/README.md

 **Web Q&A**: Developed a perplexity-like web research functionality that can provide rich responses to user queries using real-time web search.

-**Marketing Mix**: Created a Bayesian marketing mix model to analyze the marketing efforts followed by an optimizer to maximize ROI.

 **PDF to Structured Data Pipeline**: Converted complex PDF data into Markdown format using VLMs (GPT-4o) for seamless content analysis.

 ## Links